What is pension drawdown?

 Guiide lets you set an amount to one side that you don’t want to touch and aim to pass on.

 We realise we can't do everything on our own to achieve our aims.
 Therefore we look to link to others who share our aims and can help you achieve these.
-Our first link is with OpenMoney.
+Our first links are with OpenMoney and Pensionbee.

 OpenMoney are a low cost pension and savings provider that also includes regulated advice within their low charges.
-Once you have built your plan in Guiide you can choose to use OpenMoney via the site to put your pensions and savings pots together and put your plan in place.
-An estimate of the savings you can make over the course of your Guiide plan, plus the other benefits from using OpenMoney are shown once you have built it.
+Pensionbee are a specialist low cost pension provider which does not provide advice but lets you choose your own funds.
+Once you have built your plan in Guiide you can choose to use OpenMoney or Pensionbee via the site to put your pension and possibly savings pots together and put your plan in place.
+An estimate of the savings you can make over the course of your Guiide plan, plus the other benefits from using OpenMoney and Pensionbee are shown once you have built it.

 OpenMoney provides restricted advice, which means they will give you a recommendation on whether it is in your best interests to transfer your pension and savings pots to them, or start a pensions or savings plan with them, as this is not always the case.
 If it is in your best interests and you choose to transfer to them or start a plan with them, OpenMoney will also give you a recommendation on which of their three investment portfolios appears the right choice for you.
 They will update this advice for you over the course of your plan.
 This type of advice is called restricted advice as it is based on their own products.
 There are no additional charges for this advice and it is included within their simple to understand annual charge.

 Yes of course you can.
-You should check their charges and see how they compare with the both the average and with OpenMoney.
+You should check their charges and see how they compare using the slider in the Finish page with OpenMoney and Pensionbee.

 Good for you.
 We would recommend you seek an independent financial adviser and discuss these tax issues with them.
 Guiide will not be able to help you with any complex tax issues you may have like this, but for most people this will not be an issue.